Sunflower Seeds: All You Ever Want to Know: Plant, Harvest, Cook

 - Grease the pan or cookie sheet with oil or butter.

 - Place the sunflower seeds in a pan.

-- Bake for 30 minutes at 300 degrees, stirring occasionally to prevent browning.
+- Bake for 30 minutes at 300 degrees, occasionally stirring to prevent browning.

-- Once baked, you can place two cups of warm sunflower seeds in a plastic bag with a tsp of olive oil or butter, and coat them with the seasoning of your choice, such as: salt, cayenne pepper, garlic.
+- Once baked, you can place two cups of warm sunflower seeds in a plastic bag with a tsp of olive oil or butter, and coat them with the seasoning of your choice, such as salt, cayenne pepper, garlic.
 Any flavoring that tastes great on popcorn will taste great on sunflower seeds.
 Then shake the bag to maximize full coverage of sunflower seeds.

 - Then let them cool and enjoy!

 - Sunflower seeds are highly beneficial for your heart, your immune system, your bones, and skin.

 - They contain Vitamin E, which is key in preventing cardiovascular disease and protects our skin from ultraviolet rays.

 - Vitamin E is also an anti-inflammatory, which means it helps prevent inflammation that asthma, arthritis, or bowel disease causes.

 - Contains magnesium, which helps calm our nerves and encourages bone growth, and prevents bone loss.